helios-io/helios/README.md

 helios
 ======

+## NOTICE: Helios is being deprecated and is no longer under active development.
+We've since joined up with the Azure group at Microsoft and are working with them on [DotNetty](https://github.com/azure/dotnetty).
+Please use that going forward.

 [![Join the chat at https://gitter.im/helios-io/helios](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/helios-io/helios?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 Helios is concurrency and networking middleware for .NET - think of it as a loose C# port of Java's wildly influential [Netty](http://netty.io/) library.
 Helios offers .NET developers the ability to develop high-performance networked applications on top of TCP and UDP sockets combined with powerful stream-management, event brokering, and concurrency capabilities.